radicle-dev/old.radicle.xyz/content/blog/radicle.md

 route.)

-Secondly, because the radicle daemon is just an HTTP server, this gives you the possibility of having websites that have as the data layer your machine.
+Secondly, because the radicle daemon is just an HTTP server, this gives you the possibility of having websites that have your machine as the data layer.
 (This is still a very manual process, which we hope to in the future make easier.)

 How does the pointer work?
 We back it with an IPNS pointer.
 [Explain IPNS.]
 So